kvcummins/kvcummins.github.io/dcc/nintoq.md

 He has been researching various arcane topics for hundreds, if not thousands of years.
 Most of his spells deal with gathering information, as do his quests.
 Nintoq is a very greedy patron, and will jealously guard his secrets, although the nature of those secrets can be quite inscrutable.
+He is also somewhat absent-minded, and has been known to bestow powerful knowledge for seemingly trivial tasks.